dirk/quickhook/README.md

 - Any printable character describing the error
 - A newline (`\n`) terminating the error line

-This informal Unix convention is already followed by many programming languages, linters, and so forth.

 ### commit-msg

 Commit-message hooks are run sequentially.
 They receive a single argument: a path to a temporary file containing the message for the commit.
 If they exit with a non-zero exit code the commit will be aborted and any stdout/stderr output displayed to the user.